SIMBAChain/hardhat/README.md

 3. deploy:

 After you have logged in and exported your contract, you will be able to deploy your contract.
 This step will generate the REST API endpoints that you can use to interact with your smart contract's methods, and save them to your organization and app.
-You will then be able to access those endpoints through either the Blocks (Simba Chain) UI, or programatically through one of SIMBA's SDKs.
+You will then be able to access those endpoints through either the SIMBA Blocks UI, or programatically through one of SIMBA's SDKs.
 To deploy, run

 ```
 $ npx hardhat simba deploy